 All projects must engage or be made accessible to the public in Miami-Dade County via process, presentation, production, or publication.
 This may include exhibitions, performances, events, lectures, workshops, screenings, readings, publications, residencies, programming at artist-run-spaces, online projects, etc. Projects can not be presented at art museums or commercial galleries.
-Projects that support racial justice, equity, and access are strongly encouraged.
+Projects that support inclusion, diversity, equity, and access are strongly encouraged.

 Applicant Info: Grant Category, Project Title, Applicant Name, Website, Social Media, Email, Phone, Address

 Application Questions: What is your idea?
 How will you make it happen?
 Who are you?
 (Applicants can answer these questions with brief paragraphs, audio clips, or video clips.)
 How will you use your WaveMaker funds?

 Work Samples: At least one great image to represent the project is requested.
 Optional images, audio, video, writing, link, supplemental materials, and/or related information may be included.